Skip to content

 Fitness-Rated Replacement Headsets

 AV Now Fitness Sound began as a company that specialized in providing replacement headsets designed to withstand the tough, sweaty group exercise environment.
 This is still at the core of our business.
-Literally tens of thousands of customers – including some of the largest fitness chains in the US – come to us for our Fitness Audio E-Mic or Fitness Audio Aeromic headset microphones.
+Literally tens of thousands of customers – including some of the largest fitness chains in the US – come to us for our Fitness Audio E-Mic or Fitness Audio Aeromic Fitness Headset Microphones.
 These mics are designed specifically for fitness instructors.
 Most standard headset mics that come with a wireless mic system simply aren’t.

 Leave a comment